Minimax Estimation of Distances on a Surface and Minimax Manifold Learning in the Isometric-to-Convex Setting: Meshes

-To generate a mesh from the point cloud, the tangential Delaunay complex was chosen among the Delaunay-based triangulation algorithms because it consistently produces topologically correct meshes with relatively little parameter tuning.
-The implementation used is courtesy of the GUDHI library~\cite{gudhi:TangentialComplex}.

-The main parameters are the maximum perturbation radius (constraint on the amount that points may be perturbed to reduce inconsistencies), the time limit (how long to spend randomly perturbing points before proceeding with inconsistencies intact), and the max squared edge length of a simplex (controls extraneous simplices from being created).
-With a dataset that has undergone preprocessing, the parameter values do not significantly alter the resulting mesh.
-The max squared edge length is the most crucial parameter to adjust when undersampling is present and holes on the surface are being filled.
-Here, it was set using apriori knowledge of the true underlying surface.
-In all cases, the maximum perturbation radius and time limit were set to 0.01 and 1, respectively.
+The generation a mesh from the point cloud, specifically, the tangential Delaunay complex, was done via the implementation available in the {\em Geometry Understanding in Higher Dimensions (GUDHI)} library~\cite{gudhi:TangentialComplex}.
+The main parameters are the maximum perturbation radius, which is a constraint on the amount that points may be perturbed in an effort to reduce inconsistencies, and the maximum squared edge length of a simplex.
+With a dataset that has undergone preprocessing to yield a net, the parameter values do not significantly alter the resulting mesh.
+The maximum squared edge length is the most crucial parameter to adjust when some areas of the surface are poorly sampled.
+It was set using a priori knowledge of the true underlying surface.

-We provide examples of tangential Delaunay complex mesh constructions for the sphere (\figref{sphere}), the torus (\figref{torus}), and the Swiss roll (\figref{swiss}), which are the main surfaces we used for our numerical experiments.
+In \figref{mesh_examples}, we provide examples of tangential Delaunay complex mesh constructions for the sphere, the torus, and the Swiss roll, and do so for various sample sizes.